sambranaivan/CardScriptsWiki/Filter-Functions.md

 You can check the [scripting library](wiki/Scripting-Library) for more functions that use filters, and to learn what their other parameters do.
 By tweaking the other parameters, you can check cards in a different location, make the player select more than 1 card, etc.

 ### Studying Foolish Burial
-Let's look at an official script, **[Foolish Burial](https://github.com/ProjectIgnis/CardScripts/blob/master/official/c81439173.lua)**, and see how it uses a filter function.
+Let's look at an official script, [<u>Foolish Burial</u>](https://github.com/ProjectIgnis/CardScripts/blob/master/official/c81439173.lua), and see how it uses a filter function.
 The card text is simple:
 > Send 1 monster from your Deck to the GY.